 3. The power model

 In this integration model, Microsoft enables service providers to create an Azure-based voice app using the Teams calling infrastructure and client platform.
-The features of the power model for a Teams-contact center integration include:
+This provides a more in-depth integration through the Microsoft Teams SDK, which enables third-party integrators or software development firms to build end-to-end communication and a contact center tool that uses key Teams functionality within itself.
+The features of the power model for a Teams-contact center integration include the following:

-- Teams collaboration services for agent and customer communication; and
+- Teams collaboration services for agent and customer communication.

-Choosing the right integration model will depend on a company's chosen contact center vendor, the functionality offered by the platform and whether the vendor participates in Microsoft contact center certification program.
-Each contact center vendor will also have its own preferred integration model.
+Choosing the right integration model depends on a company's chosen contact center vendor, the functionality offered by the platform and whether the vendor participates in a Microsoft contact center certification program.
+Each contact center vendor also has its own preferred integration model.